-GOVERNOR’S OFFICE NEWS RELEASE: State receives two rating upgrades to its general obligation bond rating to Aa1 and AA+Posted on Sep 15, 2016 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: State receives two rating upgrades to its general obligation bond rating to Aa1 and AA+Posted on Sep 15, 2016 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Governor Ige announced today that both Moody’s Investors Service and Standard & Poor’s upgraded the State of Hawai‘i’s general obligation (G.O.) credit rating to its highest ever bond ratings and the strongest credit position the state has ever achieved in its history.
 Moody’s upgraded its rating from Aa2 to Aa1 and Standard & Poor’s upgraded its rating from AA to AA+.
 Hawai‘i’s strong credit ratings will allow the state to reduce its borrowing costs to taxpayers through its upcoming bond sale.